 Who Does Financial Mediation Help?

 Veralynn Morris, the certified divorce financial analyst (CDFA®) at Divorce Financial Solutions, has been helping clients navigate their financial futures for more than 30 years.
-With her extensive experience, she is able to provide thorough and impartial budget reports for divorce that can play a priceless role when it comes time to negotiate at the settlement table.
-Serving clients in Frederick, Montgomery, Carroll, Washington, Howard and Garrett Counties.
-Veralynn takes a personal interest in every case and continues to work with clients long after the divorce has been finalized to help ensure a bright financial future.
+With her extensive experience, plays a priceless role when it comes time to negotiate at the settlement table.
+She serves clients in the following jurisdictions: Frederick, Washington, Allegany, Garrett, Howard, Carroll, Montgomery, Prince Georges, Anne Arundel, St. Mary’s, Baltimore and Harford Counties.